DanielPopOut/graph-dependencies/README.md

 - Cards position on graph will be improved
 - Card will be grouped by label

+v2.2:

+- Added labels on cards
+- Added worker on the card

 v2.1:

 - Enable graph to work with Asana